Associate

 Though all cases vary and none is predictive, Michael’s experience includes:

-• Representation of petitioners in Sanchez v.
+• Represented petitioners in Sanchez v.
 Mayorkas in the U.S. Supreme Court, presenting the question whether eligible recipients of Temporary Protected Status may adjust to lawful-permanent-resident status.

 Education